Optimized Systems Software

-Optimized Systems Software (OSS) was a company that produced disk operating systems, programming languages with integrated development environments, and applications primarily for the Atari 8-bit family of home computers.
-OSS was best known for their enhanced versions of Atari DOS (OS A+, then DOS XL), Atari BASIC (first BASIC A+, then BASIC XL, and BASIC XE), and the Atari Assembler Editor (EASMD, then MAC/65), all of which were substantially improved over Atari's products, as well as the Action! programming language.
+Optimized Systems Software (OSS) was a company that produced disk operating systems, programming languages with integrated development environments, and applications primarily for Atari 8-bit computers.
+The founders of OSS previously developed Atari DOS, Atari BASIC, and the Atari Assembler Editor for Atari, Inc., and many OSS products are substantially improved versions.
+OS A+ and DOS XL are based on Atari DOS.
+BASIC A+, BASIC XL, and BASIC XE are based on Atari BASIC.
+EASMD and MAC/65 are modeled on the Atari Assembler Editor.
+Action! is an ALGOL-inspired compiled programming language with an integrated full-screen editor.
 OSS also sold some software for the Apple II.

-OSS transitioned to 16-bit platforms with Personal Pascal for the Atari ST and Personal Prolog for Macintosh (which was also advertised for the Atari ST, but may not have been released).
+OSS transitioned to the Atari ST with Personal Pascal and the Mac with Personal Prolog (which was also advertised for the Atari ST, but may not have been released).
 OSS was not as significant in those markets.
+The company merged with ICD in 1988.

 History

 Optimized Systems Software was formed in early 1981 by Bill Wilkinson, Mike Peters, Paul Laughton, and Kathleen O'Brien.
 Laughton, the primary author of Atari BASIC, was still employed by Atari, Inc. at the time, and had permission to be involved with OSS from his manager.
 O'Brien wrote the Atari Assembler Editor for Atari.
 Laughton and O'Brien (married) were not as involved with the company and were bought out by Peters and Wilkinson.

-OSS purchased Atari BASIC, Atari DOS, and the Atari Assembler Editor products from Shepardson Microsystems who had concluded that their BASIC and DOS products were not viable.
+OSS purchased Atari BASIC, Atari DOS, and Atari Assembler Editor from Shepardson Microsystems who had concluded that their versions of BASIC and DOS were not viable.
 The new company enhanced the programs, renaming them OS/A+ (the Disk Operating System), BASIC A+ (a disk-based language), and EASMD (an update to the Assembler Editor).
-OSS continued to work with Atari (who had previously contracted with SMI) on enhanced products, most of which never reached the market.
+OSS continued to work with Atari, Inc. (who had previously contracted with SMI) on enhanced products, most of which never reached the market.